Bitcoin can be many different things.

 The birth of bitcoin — This post is all about how bitcoin came to be.
 It walks through some of the projects that preceded bitcoin and talks about why bitcoin came about when it did.
 Bitcoin was first created by the mysterious Satoshi Nakamoto.
 The ideas that would eventually become bitcoin were first outlined in the bitcoin whitepaper, titled “Bitcoin: A peer-to-peer electronic cash system.”

 How can I use bitcoin? — There are a number of ways to use bitcoin.
-From easily (and quickly) sending money across borders, to buying gifts on Etsy, this guide has you covered.
+Here’s 20 things you can buy!

 The bottom line is that there are a lot of entry points to bitcoin.
 While the technology that makes bitcoin work can sometimes feel daunting to understand, bitcoin is still accessible for all.
 The best way to learn more about bitcoin is to start using it, and learn along the way.